SHADY LANE

 FLAVOUR:

 Sourcing crops for Shady Lane is always a fun challenge.
 We look for crops with a smooth sensory experience opening with a mild acidity, think cooked apples or pears, with a strong cocoa or cooked sugar backing.
-Silvestre's lot is a perfect fit with its beautiful apricot jam flavours that mingle with the sticky sweetness of amaretto or a coconut pecan frosting.
+Manuel Velasquez's coffee is a perfect fit with its beautiful dried fig and light plum flavours that mingle with the sticky sweetness of amaretto or pecan pie.
 There is a nice hit of round baking spices in the middle, think gingerbread or light nutmeg.
-The finish is big with lingering notes of cream and vanilla.
+The finish is big with huge chocolate flavours that remind me of a heavily frosted cake.

 For espresso, use a 1:2 to 1:2.1 ratio in 29-34 seconds.